-Coming fall 2022, Neumann University will offer a Master of Science in Forensic Psychology — a rigorous, dynamic graduate program for future forensic psychology professionals.
+Neumann University offers a Master of Science in Forensic Psychology — a rigorous, dynamic graduate program for future forensic psychology professionals.

-We speak with one forensic psychology expert, a professor at Neumann University, who will be pioneering the Analyst's Notebook in the forensic psychology degree program.
+We speak with one forensic psychology expert, a professor at Neumann University, who pioneered the Analyst's Notebook in the forensic psychology program.
 Learn more about the Analyst's Notebook, including what it is and why it’s important, from one of our notable faculty members, Jamie Maginnis!

 A relatively new subfield of psychology, forensic psychology is a dynamic, competitive, and mission-driven field related to psychology and the law.
 As a discipline, forensic psychology explores the connection between human behavior and the justice system — serving as the application of psychology to issues relating to the legal system.